Definition: What is Claisen Condensation?

 Mechanism of Claisen Condensation Reaction [4 – 7]

-In case of Claisen Schmidt Condensation, an aldehyde or a ketone having an alpha-hydrogen is used to react with an aromatic carbonyl compound without any alpha-hydrogen.
+In the case of Claisen-Schmidt Condensation, an aldehyde or a ketone having an alpha-hydrogen is used to react with an aromatic carbonyl compound without any alpha-hydrogen.

 Q.1.
 Why cannot methanoate esters undergo Claisen self-condensations?